TalkingQuickly/talkingquickly.github.io/_drafts/2021-02-23-oidc-login-to-kubernetes-and-kubectl-with-keycloak.md

 The important things to customise here are:

-- The `issuerUrl`, this is the URL of our keycloak instance, including the realm (in our case we're using the default master realm)
+- The `issuerUrl`, this is the URL of our keycloak instance, including the realm (in this case we're using the default master realm)
 - The hostnames within the ingress definition.
 This URL will be a second Kubernetes API URL, so once our SSO login is setup, our kubeconfig files will point at this URL instead of the default cluster endpoint

 The `extraArgs` `v: 10` sets `kube-oidc-proxy` to output verbose logging methods which is useful for debugging issues.
 In production this line can be removed.